UKForeignOffice/helpful-prototype-code/Command-line/Useful commands.md

 `heroku login`

 3. Add an existing heroku app, as opposed to creating a new one – replace your-application-name here:
-'git remote add heroku https://git.heroku.com/your-application-name.git'
+`git remote add heroku https://git.heroku.com/your-application-name.git`

+4. Then you can test by going:
+`git push heroku`

+ * …Assuming you called it “heroku”
+ * This will push everything you have committed locally out to heroku, and tell you when it’s done so you can then browse to the app URL and check it out

 Note:
  * “heroku” in this command is nothing more than the name you are assigning this remote repository.
 You could call it anything you like, or be more specific e.g. heroku-mb-prototype – but whatever you do you’ll have to type every time you want to push to it.
 So just calling it “heroku” is simplest
  * You can just edit the .git url above for your application.
 You’ll also find this if you log in to heroku on the web and go into the app settings and look for “Git URL”

-4. Then you can test by going:
-`git push heroku`

- * …Assuming you called it “heroku”
- * This will push everything you have committed locally out to heroku, and tell you when it’s done so you can then browse to the app URL and check it out

 ## Other useful heroku / remote repo related commands